Numerlor/rpipes/README.md

 rpipes uses poetry as its dependency manager.
 For installation, clone this repository and run `poetry install` to get the requried dependencies.

-### Installation without poetry

-Don't want to use poetry to install the dependencies?
-No problem!
-Simply run `pip install -r requirements.txt` instead.

 ### Running the program

 After installing the required dependencies, run `python -m rpipes` in order to run the application.